Chapter 7 : The Festive Feel

 Before leaving my flat, I had to run around extinguishing the pots of blue flames which had been heating it.
 My boiler had burst the other day, and my landlord kept on making up excuses for it not being fixed yet.
 It was a good thing that I was a witch, because this was reportedly the coldest winter since 1943.

 Once that was done, I hurried out of the flat, eager to leave the sombre settings.
 I hadn’t got round to putting up any decorations, as I had planned to spend Christmas with Mum and Dad, so it looked even more drab than usual.
-I muttered the locking incantation at the door, keeping a careful an eye out for any of my neighbours.
+I muttered the locking incantation at the door, keeping a careful an eye out for any of my neighbours before slipping down the corridor.

 The man opposite did catch me with my wand at one time, but I think he thought he had imagined it.
 He spent most of his time sitting inside watching Countdown and other daytime TV programmes.
 I think he must have agoraphobia or something like that, because the only time he ventured out was to collect the post off of his doormat.